UnionOfRAD/manual/en/models/relationships.md

 # Model Relationships
 The data that applications manipulate is usually structured in some way.
 Objects have links to other objects, and the model layer that represents that data should reflect the structure inherent in the data it represents and interacts with.

-Lithium's data layer offers a way to facilitate data relationships and structure.
+li3's data layer offers a way to facilitate data relationships and structure.
 This guide is meant to show you how to specify and define these data relationships and use them to your advantage as you build your application.

 ## Defining Model Relationships

 Before you define a model relationship in your code, it's important to understand the terminology that describes a relationship between two objects in your system.
-In Lithium (and elsewhere), a specific set of terms are used to describe model relationships:
+In li3 (and elsewhere), a specific set of terms are used to describe model relationships:

  * hasOne: the current object is linked to a single object of another type
  * hasMany: the current object is linked to many objects of another type